 - Avoid sleeping in.
 Delaying your wake up time also curves your circadian rhythm and therefore makes it more difficult for you to fall asleep the next day.

 Reduce the melatonin disruptors.
 The second thing to do to fix your sleep hygiene is learn when to regulate your light.
 Let me explain.
-Your eyes have very power photoreceptors that trigger to the brain when we should secrete melatonin for sleep and when we should hold it!
+Your eyes have very power photoreceptors that trigger the brain when we should secrete melatonin for sleep and when we should stop melatonin.
 When you wake up in the morning, you need to “let the sun or light in!”
 Allow your eyes to absorb the brightness of the light.
-THIS DOES NOT MEAN, “STARE DIRECTLY IN THE SUN!”
+This does not mean stare directly into the sun, but avoiding sunglasses on a mid-day walk can help.
+I usually wear a hat or a visor to minimize the sun.

 - Open the curtains first thing in the morning and allow yourself plenty of bright light or sunlight in the morning.

 - Get outside throughout the day.
-I recommend taking breaks outside for burst of 10-20 minutes.
+I recommend taking breaks outside for at least 10-20 minutes.
 If the Sun is directly above you (around 11AM to 3PM), just wear a hat to shade your eyes and avoid wearing sunglasses.
 Remember, our ancestors did this and it has its purpose.
 It will help keep your biological clock on schedule.

 - Start to minimize the light at least an hour before bedtime.
-Dimming the light to a level where you can see, but also not as bright as it normally is.
+Dimming the light to a level where you can still see, but not too dark where you trip over everything.
+For this reason, I highly recommend the blue light blocking glasses in the evening.

 At a minimum, you should strive to get at least 10,000 steps per day.
-Allowing your body to move and walk allows you to utilize several muscles and that put positive stress on your body.
+Allowing your body to move and walk allows you to utilize several muscles.
+If you are starting to become more active because you have taken a lot of time off.
+Parents out there?
+I’m guilty too!
+Start with simple things and work your way up to the more intense aerobic exercises when you feel better.

 - Avoid sitting down for long periods of time.
 Especially when working.
 The lymphatic system in your body is able to filter out toxins from surrounding tissues more easily the more you move.
 Not only will you be helping to build sleep pressure, but you will also help your body push out toxins from muscles and organs.